mzaja/jacktrade/README.md

-# py-common-utils
+# jacktrade
-A collection of often-used utilities shared across different Python projects
+Jack of all trades, master of none - a collection of commonly used Python utilities.